-Remove the pork from the cooker let stand for 10 minutes.
-While the pork is standing, skim the fat from the liquid in the cooker.
+Remove the pork to a cutting board.
+Skim the fat from the liquid in the cooker.
 Using 2 forks, shred the pork.
 Return the pork to the cooker.
-Divide the pork mixture among the buns.
+Divide the pork and sauce among the buns.

 I've been making this for quite a few years now & it's a hit every time.

 You really can't get any easier than this recipe.
 The pork is so tender and begins to fall apart after only just a short time cooking, the aroma of the sauce will make your mouth water!

 This is a very hearty dish when served (we do open-faced) over onion rolls & I like to make homemade baked mac & cheese on the side...yummy!